omniscientjs/omniscient/README.md

 =========

 <img src="https://raw.githubusercontent.com/torgeir/omniscient/master/omniscient_logo.png" align="right" width="150px">
 > A library providing an abstraction for React components that allows for top down rendering of immutable data.
-Using cursors into immutable datastructures the nested components does not need knowledge of the entire structure.
+Using cursors into immutable datastructures the nested components does not need knowledge of the entire immutable data structure.

 > Omniscient pairs the simplicity of [Quiescent](https://github.com/levand/quiescent) with the cursors of [Om](https://github.com/swannodette/om), for js, using